 Imagine for a moment, being able to play a piano piece at home and then you’re invited to play the piano piece in public in front of a large crowd.
 If you are excessively anxious about performing in front of people, you might not be able to perform as you normally would.

 “It’s not like dogs purposely decide not to listen.
 It’s often owners who are being inconsistent causing dogs to sometimes listen and sometimes not.”~A. Farricelli

 If your senior dog doesn’t listen much lately, don’t be too fast to label him as being just his “old stubborn self.”
 As dogs age, just as in humans, they may start losing their hearing and some even become deaf.
 Dog owners may not recognize the early signs which may be quite subtle as first.

 For instance, a senior dog who is becoming more withdrawn and less responsive to his environment may be so because of his hearing loss rather than slowing down and getting more lazy.
-So he might not be getting up from a nap when the doorbell rings or when you call him because of his hearing loss.
+So he might not be getting up from the Fedex truck pulls over or when you call him because of his hearing loss.

 ” Until recently I had been calling Zam in from the backyard and reinforcing his coming back to me.
 When he started to “ignore” me calling him, I realized eventually that what I’d fluffed off initially as “old-man selective hearing” was actual hearing loss.
 Oops.”~ Lori Chamberland